andreikop/python-ws-discovery/README.md

 Development state
 -----------------
-This is not 100% complete and correct WS-Discovery implementation It doesn't verify data, received from the network.
+This is not 100% complete and correct WS-Discovery implementation.
+It doesn't verify data, received from the network.
 It may crash, and even may contain security holes.

 It works for me, and should work for you.
 But test it carefully.

 TODO